 One per gallon MARBLES!

 This latest addition to my collection of oil company promotional gifts joined the jumble of survival kits in my bush jacket pockets, which equalled any female handbag for variety and bulk.

 Attention drifted from the road ahead decades back to that journey homeward bound from school, as mate and marbles clicked away the miles towards tea time.

 ‘Blood Alley’ (reds) trumped the other colours!

-The problem arose whenever hand entered pocket – what to do with them?
+The problem arose whenever the hand entered my pocket – what to do with them?

-No cups displayed above the club bar for this sport.
+No cups are displayed above the club bar for this sport.

 Try to forget it, but their click persisted- for the next three days.